Colorado Advantage Program

 The goal of the program is to recruit a diverse pool of candidates into CU Boulder’s STEM doctoral programs.
 All graduating seniors, post baccalaureates, and MS students interested in pursuing a STEM PhD and who seek to contribute to the advancement of diversity, equity, and inclusion at CU Boulder are encouraged to apply.

-Groups severely underrepresented in STEM graduate education, as defined by the National Science Foundation, include African Americans, Hispanic/Latinos, American Indians/Alaska Natives that hold tribal membership, and Pacific Islanders (native peoples of Hawaii, Guam and Samoa) are extremely recommended to apply.
+We highly encourage individuals from communities historically and intentionally excluded from STEM graduate education, as identified by the National Science Foundation, including but not limited to African Americans, Hispanic/Latinos, American Indians/Alaska Natives with tribal membership, and Pacific Islanders (native peoples of Hawaii, Guam, and Samoa) to apply.

 Colorado Advantage participants are selected based on academic qualifications that would indicate their ability to be admitted into a CU Boulder doctoral program.
 Faculty members involved in departmental graduate admissions committees review applications and select students who are considered competitive applicants to their PhD programs.